Information for incoming PhD students

 The Postgraduate Training programme

-All first-year postgraduate students have to attend a training programme in their first year, which consists of lectures, group sessions and assessed and unassessed exercises, on subjects ranging from Computing skills to various research areas in astrophysics.
+All first-year postgraduate students participate in our postgraduate training programme in their first year, organised under the auspices of the Midlands Physics Alliance Graduate School (Birmingham, Nottingham and Warwick).
+This involves reading, lectures, workshops, and a variety of hands-on exercises, covering subjects ranging from Computing skills to various research areas in astrophysics.
 This wiki page gives details of the training programme and the methods of evaluation.

 Progress and Monitoring of Your Ph.D